 ( life / people ) Politicians are more likely than people in the general population to be sociopaths.
 I think you would find no expert in the field of sociopathy/ psychopathy/ antisocial personality disorder who would dispute that a small minority of human beings literally have no conscience -- but it does explain... read more

 Israeli virologist urges world leaders to calm public, slams unnecessary panic.
 'People think this virus is going to attack them all, and then they're all going to die,' says Prof. Jihad Bishara.
 'Not at all.
-In fact, most of those infected won't even kn... read more
+In fact, most of those infected... read more

 ( life / people ) I've been in middle Tennessee the past 25 years, grew up in northern California, spent most of my 20s in L.A., but according to this site I should move to New England.
 They say...

 You would fit in well in New England due to your no-nonsense personality and preservation of tradition.
-New Engl... read more
+New En... read more

 You start with a cage containing four monkeys, and inside the cage you hang a banana on a string, and then you place a set of stairs under the banana.

-Before long a monkey will go to the stairs and climb toward the banana.
-You then spray ALL the monkey... read more
+Before long a monkey will go to the stairs and climb tow... read more

 ( life / people / internet ) The Friends of Humanity website.
 Don't know anything about it, but like the sound of it. :)